OhadLandau/OptiRanker/README.md

 # **OptiRanker: A Framework for Optimizing Pre-Clinical Drug Prioritization**

 ## **Overview**
-OptiRanker is a Python-based tool designed to simulate, rank, and optimize pre-clinical drug prioritization algorithms.
-This framework systematically evaluates the performance of prioritization algorithms under various experimental conditions.
+OptiRanker is a Python-based tool designed to simulate and optimize clinical trials for drug prioritization algorithms.
 By identifying the smallest subsets of drugs and individuals required to differentiate between algorithms, OptiRanker minimizes experimental costs while maximizing statistical power.

 ### **Key Features**
 - Simulate the ranking process of drugs and predictors with varying levels of noise.